Zambian 2013 Budget Reviewed by Kampamba Shula

 Now Follow me, Evidence from numerous interest rate targeting central banks indicates that the policy rate should be aimed at influencing developments in the interbank rate, which is then expected to affect borrowing costs along the yield curve.
 The interbank market is therefore expected to play a crucial role in the implementation of the interest rate targeting framework.

-The Bank of Zambia carried out a
+The Bank of Zambia carried out a survey where

 The question posed to commercial banks was: